OG-Hunter/seditiontracker.github.io-/docs/_suspects/cleveland-meredith.md

 perpwalk:
 quote: "Thinking about heading over to Pelosi CUNT’s speech and putting a bullet in her noggin on Live TV [purple devil emoji]."
 title: Cleveland Meredith charged on January 8th, 2021
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on September 4, 2021.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true